 Kratom is a herbal extract that can be used as powder or tea.
-It comes from the leaves of a tree that grows naturally in Southeast Asia, where natives have traditionally used it as medicine and to push through work for centuries.
+It comes from the Mitragyna speciosa tree that grows naturally in Southeast Asia, where natives have traditionally used it as medicine to combat fatigue and pain.

 Many people use kratom to improve their lifestyles, deal with medical conditions, or simply for recreational purposes.
 The effects of the herb largely depend on the strain and the dose, so try different options to achieve the desired results.